Author Kyle Shigekuni / Category Kava / Originally Published: March 11th, 2019

 The six major Kavalactones are ordered by the numbers as follows (High Performance Liquid Chromatography analysis is usually used to find chemotype)

 👆 These are the actual numbers of the top 6 relevant kavalactones, and for every HPLC analysis this is universal (at least what I've seen so far).
+The effects stated above are our own interpretations and should not be used as the law

 The order of a particular kavalactone in the chemotype compared to another, will define roughly that it is either superior or inferior in presence to its companion.
 Take for example, a 24xxx means "2" Dihydrokavain will be in a higher percentage than "4" Kavain.
 So you can expect it to be Dihydrokavain heavy.